- Brown County Expo Center Column Setting Photos

 - Brown County Veterans Memorial Arena Farewell Ceremony Photos

 Brown County Veterans Memorial Arena History

 Many people may not realize what it took to build the Brown County Veterans Memorial Arena.
 The backstory of trying to find the right war memorial fit for this community is a fascinating tale.
 But a lot of it rings true still to this day.
-Much like my vision for the STEM Innovation Center, or even this new Expo Center, it was born out of an idea, a concept, a belief that Brown County needed to honor our veterans who fought in World War II.
+Much like my vision for the STEM Innovation Center, or even the new Resch Expo Center, it was born out of an idea, a concept, a belief that Brown County needed to honor our veterans who fought in World War II.

 Initially, the Brown County Board believed the best way to go about creating a war memorial was to divide up a pot of money among municipalities – at the time that was the cities of Green Bay and De Pere, and the villages of Pulaski, Wrightstown, and Denmark.
 That amount was $150,000 – which in 1945 was a lot of money.
 However, none of them really could come up with anything.
 So the next year, the Green Bay City Council unanimously approved creating their memorial in the form of a combined new city hall and auditorium.